Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 - Evening (After 6 PM) – The market comes alive at night!
 The glowing lanterns, lively crowds, and buzzing energy make it a great time to visit.

 - Fridays – Since Friday is a holy day in Egypt, many shops open late (around 3 PM) or stay closed.
-If shopping in Cairo is your main goal, visit another day or go in the late afternoon.
+If shopping in Cairo is a priority, visit another day or go in the late afternoon.

 - Summer Visits – Cairo’s summer heat is no joke!
 If you’re visiting June–August, stay hydrated, wear light, breathable clothing, and bring sunscreen + a hat to stay comfortable.